-According to a recent editorial in the New York Times, we’re still quite a ways from reopening the economy.
-Experts note the principal reason is the U.S. economy itself cannot fully open and return to normal until individual citizens are confident they can go about their daily business without a high risk of catching the virus.
-Accordingly, economics experts emphasize the first key step remains a rapid ramp-up in testing, contact tracing and isolation for those infected with COVID-19.
-Ultimately, though, the biggest concern about reopening the economy is the risk that if it re-opens too quickly, it could cause a second spike of infections, and if that occurs it can undermine trust in the government’s safety recommendations and cause people to even further self-isolate and sequester themselves… and make them unwilling to come back out and engage in the economy again even when it is safe to do so.
+According to a recent editorial in the New York Times, we’re still quite a ways to reopening the economy.
+Experts note the principal reason is that the U.S. economy cannot fully open and return to normal until individual citizens are confident they can go about their daily business without a high risk of catching the virus.
+Accordingly, economics experts emphasize the first key step remains a rapid ramp-up in testing, contact tracing, and isolation for those infected with COVID-19.
+Ultimately, though, the biggest concern about reopening the economy is the risk that if it re-opens too quickly, it could cause a second spike of infections.
+If that occurs, it can undermine trust in the government’s safety recommendations and cause people to even further self-isolate and sequester themselves… and make them unwilling to come back out and engage in the economy again, even when it is safe to do so.

 Source: New York Times - Experts Say U.S. Is Nowhere Close To Reopening The Economy